Hope Patricia Powell, CBE,

 His career started off by rapping beside the London-base duo Krept & Konan, but after appearing at the Wireless Festival with them a couple years back, Cadet decided to go solo – remaining forever grateful to the famous duo for giving him a kick-start.

-Cadet devastatingly died while travelling in a cab when it crashed in the early hours of February 9 of this year while on his way to a gig.
+Cadet devastatingly died while travelling in a cab when it crashed in the early hours of February 9 2019 while on his way to a gig.

 Zita Holbourne is an award winning, trade union, community & human rights campaigner and activist, sell-out author, visual artist, curator, poet and writer.
 She studied art & graphic design at the London College of Printing and Watford School of Art.
 Zita has over 30 years of experience working as a graphic designer, illustrator & make-up artist and exhibits at a range of cultural, community & political events.